shun-li-casia/robotics_sdk_tda4vm/docker/README.md

 1. From Ubuntu PC, download [the SD card image](http://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-sk-tda4vm/08_00_01_10/exports/ti-processor-sdk-linux-sk-tda4vm-etcher-image.zip).

-2. Flash the downloaded image to a SD card (minimum 32GB, high-performance) using Balena etcher tool.
+2. Flash the downloaded image to a SD card (minimum 32GB, high-performance) using Balena Etcher tool.
 For detailed instruction, please refer to [this section](http://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-sk-tda4vm/08_00_01_10/exports/docs/getting_started.html#software-setup).

 **NOTE**: The etcher image is created for 16 GB SD cards, if you are using larger SD card, it is highly recommended to expand the root filesystem to use the full SD card capacity using below steps on the Ubuntu PC.